gds-operations/vcloud-edge_gateway/README.md

 ### Finding external network details from vcloud-walk

-Unfortunately, there is a weakness in the vCloud Director system that makes it hard to find the network UUID and external address allocations, which are needed for NAT and Load Balancer configurations above.
+Unfortunately, there is a weakness in the vCloud Director system that makes it hard to find the network UUID and external address allocations via the web UI, and these are needed for NAT and Load Balancer configurations above.

 Thankfully, [vcloud-walk](https://rubygems.org/gems/vcloud-walker) can be used to dig out the relevant section from the remote edge gateway configuration.